pretix/pretix-docs/docs/guides/custom-domain.md

 The setup of custom domains depends on where your shops are hosted.
 If you are using [pretix Hosted](#pretix-hosted), then we are hosting your shops for you at `pretix.eu`.
-If you are using [pretix Enterprise or pretix Community]](#pretix-enterprise-and-pretix-community), then pretix is running  on your own server.
+If you are using [pretix Enterprise or pretix Community](#pretix-enterprise-and-pretix-community), then pretix is running  on your own server.
 Refer to the subsection appropriate to your use case below.

 ### pretix Hosted